The peanut is one of the most common food allergens. About 1% of the population has a peanut allergy.

 Studies have shown that instead of delaying introduction of peanuts as had previously been recommended, active early introduction of foods may reduce allergy and improve tolerance.

 The guidelines suggest that infants at high risk for peanut allergy (those who have severe eczema, egg allergy, or both) be exposed to peanuts in their diet between 4-6 months of age, after discussions with their health care provider.
-Occasionally, allergy testing may be performed to guide this approach.
 For infants with mild to moderate eczema, it is recommended that peanuts be introduced into their diet around 6 months of age.
 For infants without eczema or other food allergies, it is recommended that peanuts be freely introduced into their diets.

 Infants should start other solid foods before eating peanut containing foods, and peanuts should never be given in nut form, or as spoonful’s of peanut butter to reduce the risk of choking.
 Once peanuts are tolerated, infants should continue to eat foods containing peanuts several times a week to promote tolerance.